argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 5) `expand_columns`

-Lastly, we use [`ExpandColumns`](https://distilabel.argilla.io/dev/components-gallery/steps/expandcolumns/) to move the previous column os positive to different lines, repeating the `anchor` and `negative` columns in the process:
+Lastly, we use [`ExpandColumns`](https://distilabel.argilla.io/dev/components-gallery/steps/expandcolumns/) to move the previous column of positive to different lines, repeating the `anchor` and `negative` columns in the process:

 ```python
 expand_columns = ExpandColumns(columns=["positive"])